-If you live in southern Australia, listen out for a croaky visitor in your garden or local park this month.
+If you live in southern Australia, listen out for a croaky visitor in your garden or local park.
 Southern Brown Tree Frogs are common guests to suburban gardens, particularly in Victoria, South Australia and Tasmania.
 Look and listen out for these frogs calling from under logs, in low growing plants, amongst leaf litter, and near waterways.

 As this is a tree frog, it is a great climber and jumper.
-Look out for the Southern Brown Tree Frog away from water as well, as it can live in drier areas too.
+Unlike most frogs, the Southern Brown Tree Frog can live away from water in drier area.
 Only growing up to 4.5 cm in length, this is a tiny little frog.

-Southern Brown Tree Frogs are fantastic Backyard Buddies as they will keep your insect numbers down.
-These frogs are bug-eating ninjas that can leap and catch insects in mid-flight!
-They absolutely love to feed on mosquitoes, flies, and moths.
+Southern Brown Tree Frogs are bug-eating ninjas that can leap and catch insects in mid-flight.
+They feed on mosquitoes, flies, and moths.

-If you do happen to spot one of these remarkable little frogs, you may be surprised to see that not all of them are brown.
+Not all of these frogs are brown.
 Despite being called Southern Brown Tree Frogs, they can come in a variety of different colours, including orange, pale fawn or cream and sometimes even green.
-The green Southern Brown Tree Frogs are usually found in Western Victoria and South Australia.
+The green Southern Brown Tree Frogs are usually found in western Victoria and South Australia.

 Southern Brown Tree Frogs have a wide brown band that starts from between their eyes and runs down their back.
 They have a white or pale yellow belly and mating male Southern Brown Tree Frogs often have a light brown vocal sac.